maliMirkec/personal-website/site/articles/how-to-handle-keybindings-in-atom.md

 Paste the copied keybinding command.
 You should see the command selector and keybinding command.

-> {cldnry keybindings-keymap-copy_mqcnuz.png "Keybindings keymap copy command." %}
+{% cldnry "keybindings-keymap-copy_mqcnuz" "Keybindings keymap copy command." %}

 To remove the keybinding, use "unset!" command.

-> {cldnry keybindings-keymap-unset_xfhlkt.png "Keybindings keymap unset command." %}
+{% cldnry "keybindings-keymap-unset_xfhlkt" "Keybindings keymap unset command." %}

 ## How to use custom keybindings?

 So far we've managed to remove keybinding.
 To replace it, we need to copy the emmet command in Keybindings settings.
 Copy that command and replace current command, like this:

-> {cldnry keybindings-keymap-replace_dmqrfn.png "Keybindings keymap replace command." %}
+{% cldnry "keybindings-keymap-replace_dmqrfn" "Keybindings keymap replace command." %}

 Now we could use `ctrl-up` to increment number by 1.